By Marcin Wojtyczka

 Protect the crew as much as possible.
 If the mast is going to come down there is less risk in having one person on deck than a full crew.

-- Check the boat for structural damage to ensure for example that you are not taking water.
-But don’t start the engine until the mast and any other wreckage are cleared to avoid fouling the prop
+- Check the boat for structural damage to ensure that you are not taking water.
+But don’t start the engine until the mast and any other wreckage are cleared to avoid fouling the prop.

 - After clearing all lines from over the side, start the engine and motor to a port if you are within the motoring range.
-However, if you are outside the motoring range, you will have to set up a jury-rig with the remains of the broken mast or the boom and spinnaker pole
+However, if you are outside the motoring range, you will have to set up a jury-rig with the remains of the broken mast or other spars like the boom or spinnaker pole.
+Keep a roll of 1x19 stainless-steel rig wire rope, slightly longer than your longest stay, for emergency stay/shroud construction.
+A 6mm HMPE line is a good alternative with even higher breaking strength.

 Forestay failure